Nori's Fundamental Group over a non Algebraically Closed Field: First Properties of

-\begin{lem} Let $X$ be a reduced connected scheme over a field $k$, $x: S\to X$ be a non-empty morphism, $I(X/k,x)\subseteq N(X/k,x)$ be a cofiltered full subcategory.
+\begin{lem} Let $X$ be a reduced connected scheme over a field $k$, $x:S\to X$ be a morphism of $k$-schemes with $S\neq\emptyset$, $I(X/k,x)\subseteq N(X/k,x)$ be a cofiltered full subcategory.
 Then the full subcategory of $ I(X/k,x)$ consisting of $I$-saturated objects is cofinal in $I(X/k,x)$, i.e. for any object $(P,G,p)\in I(X/k,x)$ there is a morphism where $(Q,H,q)$ is an $I$-saturated object.
 So when we study projective limits indexed by $I(X/k,x)$ we can restrict ourselves to this smaller category of $I$-saturated objects. \end{lem}

 \begin{proof} Given a triple $(P,G,p)\in I(X/k,x)$ we get a homomorphism $\pi^I(X/k,x)\to G$.
 Since $\pi^I(X/k,x)$ and $G$ are affine group schemes, there is a unique decomposition By \ref{imp} we have a morphism $(Q,H,q)\subseteq (P,G,p)\in I(X/k,x)$, where $(Q,H,q)$ corresponds to the surjection $\pi^I(X/k,x)\twoheadrightarrow H$.
 This finishes the proof. \end{proof}